Explore Courses

 Is the GRE at Home accepted for college admissions abroad?

 Yes, it is accepted.
-GRE at Home is a new offering launched in March 2020 for GRE general test.
-It is a safe and convenient option for test-takers who prefer to take their exam at home rather than at a test center.
+GRE at Home was launched in March 2020 for GRE General test.
+It is a safe and convenient option for test takers who prefer to take their exam at home rather than at a test center.
 Also, it is identical to tests taken at centers.

 Read More: